-Due Date: September 5, 2023 AT 10:00 AM
+Due Date: September 3, 2025

 Description: Our aim in the introductory sessions is to ensure that all students understand the evidence-based medicine concepts that will be discussed in the case-based learning events.
 At the conclusion of the introductory sessions, students will be required to complete and submit an assignment consisting of short-answer questions relating to the topics covered.
-We will then post an answer key for review by the class.
+This assignment is intended to be formative, and so marks will be given so long as a decent effort is seen in answering all questions.
+We will then post an answer key for review.
 Students will then be welcome to contact us with questions.